 If you do not qualify for the simplified stepparent adoption, you can still proceed with regular stepparent adoption (if for example, you got married or entered into a domestic partnership after the child was born) or a second-parent adoption (if you are not married or in a domestic partnership).
 Second-parent adoption is the same process that is used for independent adoptions.
 In both cases, it is a very good idea to retain an attorney.

 Many same-sex couples, who have plans to get married in 2017 or thereafter, have fears that the new administration will reverse marriage equality.
 No President or Congress can reverse a right conferred by the Supreme Court.
 Only the court can do that.
 Conservatives appointed to the Supreme Court can reverse marriage equality law.
 However, it is not uncommon for even conservative justice to make rulings that many would call “liberal.”
 The five justices that ruled in favor of marriage equality remain on the Supreme Court so even when Justice Scalia’s vacancy is filled with a conservative justice, all is not lost.
 So, keep those bridal catalogs.

-In United States v.
+In the United States v.
 Windsor, the Supreme Court invalidated Section 3 of the Defense of Marriage Act (DOMA), which defined marriage as only between one man and one woman.
-Under this vital decision, all married couples are the same under Federal law.
+Under this vital decision, all married couples are the same under federal law.
 Congress would have to pass a new DOMA to remove this very valuable protection for same-sex married couples.
 As valuable as this law is, many same-sex couples still have not taken the time to prepare wills or trusts.
 Make sure that this holiday season, you prepare all of your estate planning documents such as wills, trusts, and ancillary documents.
-It is imperative that along all the other gifts exchanged this season, you ensure financial safety for your family.
+It is imperative that along with all the other gifts exchanged this season, you ensure financial safety for your family.